Amy Stoch

-Amy Elizabeth Stoch is an American actress and academic, also known as Amy Stock and Amy Stock-Poynton.
+Amy Stoch is an American actress and academic, also known as Amy Stock-Poynton.

 Life and career

 Stoch was born and raised in Cleveland, Ohio, and wanted to be an actress from a young age.
 She had her break when she reached the semifinals in the spokesmodel category on the television show Star Search, and one of the show's judges, Sue Cameron, offered to represent her.